timcdlucas/timcdlucas.github.io/_posts/2022-08-13-What_size_predictive_intervals_should_we_use.md

 It's more like a "best guess" interval.
 Perhaps this is more useful.
 But to reiterate, this is a very subjective point and I have no hard evidence for this point.
+The counter argument is that perhaps people can't switch between intervals easily, and that therefore we should somehow settle on a single interval; given it's history, 95% would be the clear winner in this case.

 Wide and confident or thin and unsure?